Constructing Parsimonious Analytic Models for Dynamic Systems via Symbolic Regression: Introduction

-All the above approaches suffer from drawbacks induced by the use of the specific approximation technique, such as a large number of parameters (deep neural networks), local nature of the approximator (local linear regression), computational complexity (Gaussian processes), etc.
+All the above approaches suffer from drawbacks induced by the use of the specific approximation technique, such as a large number of parameters (deep neural networks), local nature of the approximator (local linear regression), computational complexity (Gaussian processes), etc. In this article, we propose another way to capture the system dynamics: using analytic models constructed by means of the symbolic regression method (SR).
+Symbolic regression is based on genetic programming and it has been used in nonlinear data-driven modeling, often with quite impressive results \cite{schmidt2009distilling,staelens2012constructing,brauer2012using,vladislavleva2013predicting,Zegklitz17}.

-In this article we propose another way to capture the system dynamics: using analytic models constructed by means of the symbolic regression method (SR).
-Symbolic regression is based on genetic programming and it has been used in nonlinear data-driven modeling, often with quite impressive results \citep{schmidt2009distilling,staelens2012constructing,brauer2012using,vladislavleva2013predicting,Zegklitz17}.
+Symbolic regression appears to be quite unknown to the machine learning community as only a few works have been reported on the use of SR for control of dynamic systems.
+For instance, modeling of the value function by means of genetic programming is presented in \cite{onderwater2016tsmc}, where analytic descriptions of the value function are obtained based on data sampled from the optimal value function.
+Another example is the work \cite{alibekov2016cdc}, where SR is used to construct an analytic function, which serves as a proxy to the value function and a continuous policy can be derived from it.
+A multi-objective evolutionary algorithm was proposed in \cite{branke2015tec}, which is based on interactive learning of the value function through inputs from the user.
+SR is employed to construct a smooth analytic approximation of the policy in \cite{kubalik2017ifac}, using the data sampled from the interpolated policy.

-Symbolic regression appears to be quite unknown to the machine learning community as only a few works have been reported on the use of SR within the RL domain.
-For instance, modeling of the value function by means of genetic programming is presented in \citet{Onderwater2016tsmc}, where analytic descriptions of the value function are obtained based on data sampled from the optimal value function.
-Another example is the work of \citet{alibekov2016cdc}, where SR is used to construct an analytic function, which serves as a proxy to the value function and a continuous policy can be derived from it.
-A multi-objective evolutionary algorithm was proposed in \citet{branke2015tec}, which is based on interactive learning of the value function through inputs from the user.
-SR is employed to construct a smooth analytic approximation of the policy in \citet{kubalik2017ifac}, using the data sampled from the interpolated policy.
+To our best knowledge, there have been no reports in the literature on the use of symbolic regression for constructing a process model in model-based control methods.
+We argue that the use of SR for model learning is a valuable element missing from the current nonlinear control schemes and we demonstrate its usefulness.